Parent Survival Guide

 You will notice from the Bell Schedule above that students attend A+ periods every day for 50 minutes (11:55-12:45) except Wednesdays.
 A+ periods serve as a study hall for students to do homework and get help from teachers.
 For A+, students rotate through all of their teachers from Period 1 through Period 6.
 For example, within a six-day cycle, they will attend an A+ period with all of their teachers.
 This allows students to get help from all of their teachers.
 Even if students don’t need help from the A+ teacher of the day, they can request a permission slip to go get help from any teacher during the A+ period.
 One of the complaints from students about the A+ system is that some AP teachers use A+ periods for instruction, so students are reluctant to leave to get help in other classes.

 Students typically make their schedule requests in February or March for the following academic year.
 They normally fill out a schedule request form, often without parent knowledge or approval.
-Therefore, it is important for students and parents to browse the course catalog in order to familiarize themselves with graduation and minimum college admission requirements for the University of California system (called A-G requirements) before schedule requests are finalized.
+Therefore, it is important for students and parents to browse the course catalog in English or Spanish order to familiarize themselves with graduation and minimum college admission requirements for the University of California system (called A-G requirements) before schedule requests are finalized.

 It is also highly recommended that parents and students fill out an academic plan for all four years in order to make sure that course selection aligns with graduation and college admission requirements.
-You can download the organizational tool HERE:
+You can learn more about planning HERE:

 New & Incoming Students

-All new incoming students to the district are required to fill out the registration form and schedule a meeting with a school counselor in order to enroll in classes most appropriate for the student.
+All new incoming students to the district are required to fill out online registration and schedule a meeting with a school counselor in order to enroll in classes most appropriate for the student.
 Locate the online registration form here.